 This is because the light hits the pixels at different times.
 The ones at the top of the sensor are exposed and switched off first.
 But the ones at the bottom are exposed last and switched off last.

 If nothing moves in the scene, it’s not a problem.
-But if something moves, then different pixel rows record its position at different times and places.
-This leads to the rolling shutter effect—the skewing of the image from side to side.
+But if something moves, different pixel rows record its position at different times and places.
+This leads to the rolling shutter effect—the image skewing from side to side.

 Rolling Shutter When Panning